American business faced twenty-five years of little

 around the world.
 As a result,

-Our macro lives, living longer, healthier lives will be much better but
+our macro life of living longer, healthier lives will be much better but

-micro lives, our salary from the added profits from productivity gains
+micro lives as added profits from productivity gains

 3) Paralegals looking for information and journeyman sportswriters